This post doesn’t need an intro.

 There’s a step missing in that process.

-Before we choose what to focus on, we must eliminate that which is not worthy of our focus.
+Before you choose what to focus on, you must eliminate that which is not worthy of your focus.

-The process of removing activities that don’t warrant our focus forces us to set priorities and narrow the scope of our work.
-It forces decisions about what matters and what’s a distraction, and thins the herd of things competing for attention in our mind.
+The process of removing activities that don’t warrant your focus forces you to set priorities and narrow the scope of your work.
+It forces decisions about what matters and what’s a distraction, and thins the herd of things competing for your attention.

-It’s a better first step to focus than simply choosing something to work on.
+It’s a better first step than simply choosing something to work on.

 4. Make your activity a necessity.

-It’s easier to focus on what we need than what we want.
+It’s easier to focus on what you need than what you want.

-If we were drowning and the only way to survive was to swim to the surface, we’d have no problem focusing on that.
+If you were drowning and the only way to survive was to swim to the surface, you’d have no problem focusing on that.

 Because it would be a necessity and when something’s a necessity, focus is easy.

-Now hopefully our activities aren’t as life or death as that example, but the more we make them feel like necessities, the easier we can focus on them.
+Hopefully your activities aren’t as life or death as that example, but the more you make them feel like necessities, the easier it is to focus on them.

 5. Recognize the world’s working against you.